 Brilliance in surface finishing.

-Built over three generations with high involvement and dedication, Microdiamant is a family-run company headquartered in Lengwil, Switzerland.
-By today, Microdiamant has evolved to be Europe’s largest diamond micronizer and ranks among the top three worldwide for micron diamond powders.
+With its headquarters in Lengwil, Switzerland, the company is family-run in the third generation and by today, has evolved to be Europe’s largest diamond micronizer and ranks among the top three worldwide for micron diamond powders.
 Its products and services are distributed through a network of specialized agents with subsidiaries and partners in around 20 countries across Europe, the USA and Asia.
-As a full-spectrum supplier, the company offers solutions used in a variety of industries such as the Precision Industry, Electronics and Optics, Medtech, Tooling and Coatings as well as Luxury Goods.
-With the services offered in its Surface Lab, Microdiamant not only follows its guiding principle of creating something new and better but also answers to the sectors’ demand for specialists in optimizing and developing fine grinding, lapping and polishing processes.
+As a full-spectrum supplier, Pureon offers solutions used in a variety of industries such as the Precision Industry, Electronics, Semiconductors, Optics, Medtech, Tools and Coatings as well as Luxury Goods.
+With the services offered in its Surface Lab, Pureon answers to the sectors’ demand for specialists in optimizing and developing fine grinding, lapping and polishing processes.

-Microdiamant provides the following products in addition to the listed materials on Matmatch under the following link: https://www.microdiamant.com/products/overview/
+Pureon provides the following products in addition to the listed materials on Matmatch under the following link: https://pureon.com/products/overview

 5) Polishing pads